LIS501/syllabi/ActionItems.md

 Readings
 ---------

-# TODO Find an article on markup and standards for portability and access and for maintaining access to content
+### TODO Find an article on markup and standards for portability and access and for maintaining access to content
+DEADLINE: &lt;2017-12-10 Sat&gt;

+### TODO Consider moving the markup articles earlier to give some context to know why we worked on changing file formats, why we might want to change file formats.
+DEADLINE: &lt;2017-12-10 Sat&gt;

 Labs
 ----

 ### TODO Template for CHO description
 DEADLINE: &lt;2016-08-20 Sat&gt;

 ### TODO Revise Lab4 Pandoc lab into a group assignment